If you’re about to buy your first property, the upfront and ongoing costs are only part of what you need to know.

 For a bit of help, speak to local real estate agents or look at real-estate companies online.

 See what financial assistance may be available

 Below are some financial assistance options that may be worth investigating.

 State governments may offer a one-off grant to eligible first home owners.
 Contact your state revenue office to check what you might be entitled to.

 Stamp duty concessions

 Certain state and territory governments offer additional incentives to first home buyers, some of which involve stamp duty concessions.
-It’s often worth researching what’s on offer in the area where you’re buying.
+Research what’s available in the area you’re buying.

 First Home Super Saver Scheme

 Under the First Home Super Saver Scheme (FHSSS), eligible first home buyers can withdraw voluntary super contributions (made since 1 July 2017), of up to $30,000 for individuals or $60,000 for couples (plus associated earnings/less tax), to put towards a home deposit.
 Find out more about whether you may be able to withdraw under the FHSSS.